 "I hand build my work with coil & pinching technique.

-each strand of coiled clay is added, then carefully pinched to create a form.
+each strand of coiled clay is added, then carefully pinched vertically and horizentally to create a form.

-In this way each layers are formed, then vessels are completed.
+In this way each layers are formed, and vessels are completed.

 When I hand build my pots, it is a form of meditation.
 It is my humble attempts to live in grace… like an open vessel... empty and yet full, of giving and receiving.

 When Pots are fired in the traditional Wood kiln,where many hands are needed to work together, I enter a community of friendship, where our common love for creative process is shared….